Introduction to Read-Only Memory (ROM)

 It is a modern advanced type of EEPROM, which stores data in an arrangement or array of memory units consisting of floating-door transistors.
 This Flash ROM is faster than EEPROM because users can delete or write about 512 bytes of data at a specific time.

 What’s more, users and reprogram the Flash ROM without removing it from their computer.
-And it is highly durable, which can withstand intense pressure and high temperature.
+And it is highly durable and can withstand intense pressure and high temperature.

 ROM VS RAM